Tetsuya3850/CS-Terminology/README.md

 ### MapReduce
 Map takes in some data and emits a <key, value> pair.
 Reduce takes a key and a set of associated values and reduces them in someway, emitting a new key and value.
 MapReduce allows a lot of processing to be done in parellel which makes processing huge amounts of data more scalable.

+### HTTP Long-Polling
+Long-Polling is a variation of the traditional polling technique that allows the server to push information to a client, whenever the data is available.
+With Long-Polling, the client requests information from the server exactly as in normal polling, but with the expectation that the server may not respond immediately.
+If the server does not have any data available for the client, instead of sending an empty response, the server holds the request and waits until some data becomes available.
+Once the data becomes available, a full response is sent to the client.
+The client then immediately re-request information from the server so that the server will almost always have an available waiting request that it can use to deliver data in response to an event.

+### WebSocket
+WebSocket is a protocol that allows for a persistent TCP connection between server and client so they can exchange data at any time.
+Through WebSocket, servers can pass data to a client without prior client request, allowing for dynamic content updates.

 ## Database